History Graduate Student Handbook

 Scholarships in History

 The deadline for departmental graduate scholarships is March 1st.
-The Department uses the BOSS system for all Departmental scholarships.
+The Department uses the BOSS (Bobcat Online Scholarship System) system for all Departmental scholarships.
 For a full list of available scholarships, please visit the History Department’s Scholarship website.

 Scholarships available through the Graduate College include the Celebrity Classic and Graduate College Scholarships and the Thesis Research Support Fellowship.
-For application information, go to Graduate Scholarships and Fellowships at Texas StateThe deadline for Graduate College applications varies but it is generally February 1.
+For application information, go to Graduate Scholarships and Fellowships at Texas StateThe deadline for Graduate College applications is generally February 1.

 Leave of Absence Policy